saakshiraut28/Python-Car-Game/README.md

 # Python-Car-Game
-This is an example of if and elif statement ..Starts with help command
+This is an example of if and elif statements.
+Starts with help command